 Wonderful sandy beaches on the north coast of Scotland

 This is a round trip to the far north coast of Scotland.
-From Hazelgrove head north up the A9 past Carbisdale castle, the Falls of Shin and on to Lairg.
+From Hazelgrove head north up the A9 past Carbisdale Castle, the Falls of Shin and on to Lairg.
 From here on it’s all single track as you head up past Altnaharra to Tongue.
 The landscape here is harsh, barren and empty which gives it a truly unique beauty of it’s own.
-And, as this is one of the wildest and lonely roads in Scotland, it is certainly not a place to breakdown!
+And, as this is one of the wildest and lonely roads in Scotland, don’t expect to find a petrol station – there are none!

-After a visit to the spectacular Smoo Cave start the long journey home via Laxford Bridge and Loch Shin.
-On this part of the journey also keep an eye out for Golden Eagles which thrive in the more remote highland glens.
+After a visit to the spectacular Smoo Cave make the long journey home via Laxford Bridge and Loch Shin.
+On this part of the journey keep an eye out for Golden Eagles which thrive in the more remote Highland glens.

 Loch Ness area through the seasons